run-ai/docs/docs/home/components.md

 ### Kubernetes-Related Details

 * The Run:AI cluster is installed as a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){target=_blank}
-* Run:AI is installed in its own namesapce __runai__
+* Run:AI is installed in its own Kubernetes _namespace_ named __runai__
 * Workloads are run in the context of __Projects__.
-Each project is a Kubernetes namespace with its own settings and access control.
+Each Project is a Kubernetes namespace with its own settings and access control.